0x4447/0x4447_product_s3_email/README.md

 - social+instagram@example.com
 - social+linkedin@example.com

-This groups all social emails in the `Social` folder.
+This groups all social emails in the `social` folder.
 The possibilities are endless.

 ### Endless email addresses